adlibre/Adlibre-DMS/src/dms/templates/fileshare/technical_documentation.rst

 Doccode
 -------

-Doccode is a rule identifier for matching document naming with the rule on how the system process the document.
-To create a new doccode, all you need to do is to create new python class that inherit from DoccodeProvider and put the file in the plugins doccode directory.
+Doccode is a rule identifier for matching the document name with the rule that defines how the system processes the document.
+To create a new doccode, all you need to do is to create new python class that inherits from DoccodeProvider and put the file in the plugins doccode directory.

+As shown in the example below, two methods need to be defined:

 Sample
 ~~~~~~